Nikkor AF 80-400mm f/4.5-5.6 ED VR D - Review / Lab Test Report - Analysis

-The AF 80-400mm has a 5x zoom ratio but Nikon managed to keep distortions quite
+The AF 80-400mm has a 5x zoom ratio but Nikon managed to keep distortion quite

 well under control.
-At 80mm there's a moderate degree of barrel distortions (0.8%)
+At 80mm there's a moderate degree of barrel distortion (0.8%)

-changing to a similar amount of pincushion distortions at the long end of the
+changing to a similar amount of pincushion distortion at the long end of the

 zoom range.
-At 200mm the lens is basically free of distortions.
+At 200mm the lens is basically free of distortion.